Steve Gan: Biography

 Steve Gan was born as Santos S. Gan but changed his first name to "Steve" in admiration of Steve Ditko.
 Gan studied architecture at the Mapúa Institute of Technology and later worked as an artist in the Komiks industry.
+By the 1970s, Gan found work under veteran comic writer Carlo J. Caparas and became instrumental in designing the character that became known as Panday.

 It was as Steve Gan that he got a huge break drawing for American comic book publisher Marvel Comics, sending work through his United States-based agent, the Filipino comic book artist Tony DeZuñiga.
 In 1974, Gan began drawing for Marvel Comics and contributed to their line of black-and-white magazines including Savage Tales and Dracula Lives.
 He co-created Star-Lord and Skull the Slayer with writers Steve Englehart and Marv Wolfman respectively.
 Gan was highly regarded for his artwork on both Conan titles Conan the Barbarian and Savage Sword of Conan from 1974 - 1979.

 Gan briefly worked for Warren Publishing in the early 1980s.
 After leaving the comics industry, he became a layout designer and storyboard artist in the animation field.
 Upon the release of the Guardians of the Galaxy film in 2014, Gan was given both a credit in the movie and royalties for co-creating Star-Lord.